-The beauty of Chardonnay is that it is an incredibly versatile grape.
-There are dozens of Chardonnay clones, each yielding different flavor profiles.
+There are also dozens of Chardonnay clones, each yielding different flavor profiles.
 That’s one reason it’s possible to find lush tropical examples alongside crisp, minerally Chardonnays.

-Then there’s malolactic fermentation, a process where tart malic acid converts to softer lactic acid, which winemakers can incorporate during the winemaking process to give the wine a richer, creamier texture.
-However, the conversion of malic acid isn’t the only contributor of buttery notes.
-The malolactic conversion of citric acid in the wine can also release diacetyl, an organic compound that has an intense buttered popcorn flavor.
+Then there’s the winemaking technique to consider.
+Winemakers can incorporate malolactic fermentation, during which the grape’s tart malic acid is converted to softer lactic acid, which gives the wine a richer, creamier texture.
+The malolactic conversion of citric acid, also present in grapes, can also release diacetyl, an organic compound with an intense buttered popcorn flavor.

-Of course, barreling plays a role too.
-Nuances from the barrel impact the wine’s flavor, especially when new barrels are used.
+Aging plays an important role, too.
+Barrel nuances impact the wine’s flavor, especially when new barrels are used.
 That’s how some Chardonnays develop spice, coconut, and vanilla flavors.
-In contrast, fermenting and aging in stainless steel tanks tends to give purer expressions of the fruit.
+By contrast, fermenting and aging in stainless steel tanks tends to give purer expressions of the fruit.

 “It’s the vineyard.
 It’s the clone.
 It’s the winemaking process.
 It’s the barrels.
 There are so many little nuances that make the wine.
 It’s vintage too.
 Different years taste different, even though you have the same grapes, same winemaking, same protocols,” says Quider.
 “It’s like a big puzzle, and all the little pieces come together to make the wine.”

 “I am not a buttery Chardonnay type of person.
-I love the crisp, citrus, concentration without viscosity, subtle floral and tropical fruit Chardonnays that the grape itself can provide without the addition of oak or over-oaking,” says Odila Galer-Noel, founder of PRonCall.
+I love the crisp, citrus, concentration without viscosity, subtle floral and tropical fruit Chardonnays that the grape itself can provide without adding oak or over-oaking,” says Odila Galer-Noel, founder of PRonCall.
 “The butteriness makes it too heavy and opulent for me to enjoy more than one glass.”

 It’s that opulence that makes richer styles of Chardonnay so enjoyable to others, like Ostrander, who appreciates the fact that buttery Chardonnay can be both “refreshing on a hot day, and hearty enough to keep you interested.”

-While Quider likes to drink unoaked Chardonnays in warmer weather, she can’t deny the appeal of creamy, buttery, richer styles of the wine, especially with food.
-She prefers oaked Chardonnays when eating dishes like roasted chicken, lobster, or grilled fish.
+While Quider likes to drink unoaked Chardonnays in warmer weather, she can’t deny creamy, buttery, richer styles of the wine are still appealing to many.

 “I truly believe that Chardonnay is the queen of all wines,” she says.
 “And no matter your preference, I feel like there are more options to satisfy all types of customers.
 There’s truly something for everyone.”

-If you like your Chardonnay layered with fragrances of florals and butterscotch but packed with citrus flavors and a light touch of oak, then La Crema’s Chardonnay is the one for you.
-Produced from grapes grown in one of Sonoma County’s largest appellations, the Sonoma Coast AVA, the wine spends seven months barreled in French, American, and new oak before it’s bottled and ready to go.
+If you like your Chardonnay well layered, with fragrances of florals and butterscotch, citrus flavors, and a light touch of oak, then La Crema’s Chardonnay is the one for you.
+Produced from grapes grown in the Sonoma Coast AVA, the wine spends seven months barreled in French, American, and new oak before it’s bottled and ready to go.